qiime2/docs/source/install/WSL.rst

-Setting up Windows to use QIIME 2
+Installing QIIME 2 using WSL
 ---------------------------------

 This section will demonstrate how to set up windows to allow QIIME 2 installation.
 Windows now allows users to install linux as a windows subsystem (WSL), the simplest way to use QIIME 2 on a machine with Windows OS is therefore to use this Windows subsystem for Linux.